ChristyCakes/verseapp/README.md

 # Ethos

+## Visit the live site here: https://damp-retreat-48710.herokuapp.com/

 ### Ethos App displays various emotions as buttons on a screen.
 When an emotion is clicked, a relevant Bible verse appears in a modal.
 The goal of Verse App is to provide quick access to Biblical wisdom, comfort, and truth in emotional moments.
+Ethos is coming to mobile soon!
 ### This web app utilizes the following tools:

 * React Router
 * Express.js
 * MongoDB
 * Material UI
+* Heroku hosting

 ### New accomplishments with this project:
 * Integrate MongoDB with React